 - Symptoms you or your child has, including any that seem unrelated to the reason for your appointment

-- Key personal information, including major stresses, recent life changes and family medical history and possible sources of recent infection
+- Key personal information, including major stresses, recent life changes, family medical history and possible sources of recent infection

 - All medications, vitamins or other supplements you or your child takes, including the doses